DiptiVasani/Python-C2-Handler/README.md

 # Mini Lab — C2 Workflow (Sanitized)

 > **Important:** This repository contains a **sanitized, harmless demo** only.
 It does **not** include real payloads, reverse shells, or any code that enables remote compromise.
-This is for educational and portfolio purposes only and was tested in an isolated lab environment.
+This is for educational purposes only and was tested in an isolated lab environment.

 ## Files
 - `c2_server.py` — safe localhost-only demo server (replacement of original).